lahwran/crow2/events.md

         - lone string gets special treatment?
     - after
         - same behavior as `before`
-    - tag - allows setting a single tag
+    - tag - allows setting a single tag,
     - tags - allows setting multiple tags
         - these could be merged the same way as before and after

 tag resolving - we don't need to resolve to anything that isn't registered

-should dependency reference resolution provide a way to
+should dependency reference resolution provide a way to access other packages?

+should provide a way to treat dependency loops as warnings